 This is Carol, Roger's wife.
 A man who committed suicide in the Shelby County Jail recently was in the general inmate population even though he had been diagnosed with a serious mental health disorder.

 Shuler has been housed in the Shelby County Jail since Oct.
-23 based on a lawsuit by Republican political figure Rob Riley who seeks to have posts removed about his extramarital affair with lobbyist Liberty Duke.
+23 based on a lawsuit by Republican political figure Rob Riley who seeks to have certain posts removed related to lobbyist Liberty Duke.
 Law dating some 230 years to the early days of the country say that such prior restraint on publication is unlawful, but Shuler has been held in civil contempt for failing to remove the items even though there's been no discovery in the case and no final judgment that the material is false and defamatory.
 Shuler has spent his birthday, Thanksgiving and Christmas in jail and has been now incarcerated for more than two months.

 Here is the obituary for Steven Ray Dismuke: Steven Ray Dismuke Obituary